DoView Boards

 For developers wanting to push the DoView Board concept further

-as a way of reducing the cognitive load associated with planning and implementation.
-It does this by getting the mental ‘This-Then’ logic model out of people's heads and into an external shared thinking tool that can be used for group decision-making.
+From a strategy psychology point of view, the boards reduce the cognitive load associated with planning and implementation.
+They do this by getting the mental ‘This-Then’ logic model out of people's heads and into an external shared thinking tool used for group decision-making.

 DoView diagrams have been used in thousands of instances to build human organizational ‘This-Then’ models.
 And the now legacy DoView app for drawing DoView diagrams won Gartner Cool Vendor recognition.